ouaibe/dreo-cloudcutter/README.md

 Congrats, you made it! 🎉

-If you didn't, and can't find the ESPHome backup AP, or something got awfully wrong, well, [UART it is, my friend.](#dumping-that-firmware)
+If you didn't, and can't find the ESPHome backup AP, or something went awfully wrong, well, [UART it is, my friend.](#dumping-that-firmware)

 # Where do we go from here / What's left to tackle
 If you're skilled and motivated, feel free to fork this repo and tackle this list of challenges: